Instruments:

 - English

-My formal training was at Humber College in Toronto, where I completed a Bachelor of Music Degree with honours.
-Prior to that I'd studied guitar and piano privately for many years, as well as a summer program at Berklee College of Music on scholarship.
-I'm an active member of Nashville Songwriters Association, and a student of music production, mixing, and mastering.
+My formal training took place at Humber College in Toronto, where I proudly earned a Bachelor of Music Degree with honors.
+Before that, I had the privilege of studying guitar and piano privately for numerous years, and I even participated in a summer program at Berklee College of Music on a scholarship.
+My passion for music extends beyond performance and composition, as I am actively engaged with the Nashville Songwriters Association, delving into the art of crafting meaningful and captivating songs.

 Humber College - Greg Wells Music Scholarship for music production, Yamaha Music Scholarship for musicianship, Peter Harris Memorial Award for guitar.